Do We Need Explainable AI in Companies? Investigation of Challenges, Expectations, and Chances from Employees' Perspective: Lessons Learned

+While respondents stated that they know about XAI, it remains unclear whether the individuals have a relatively shallow understanding of XAI or whether they have in-depth knowledge.
+To gain in-depth knowledge, training is needed to support employees in interacting efficiently and effectively with (X)AI.
+However, training employees regarding AI is seen as a challenge for companies, as we reported in \cite{andre2021KIkompetenz}.

-\textit{Companies Should Address the Goal of XAI} Our results also suggest that AI technology is perceived as already comprehensible and transparent among our respondents.
-Nevertheless, the training of employees regarding AI is seen as a challenge for companies as we reported in \cite{andre2021KIkompetenz}.
-Based on the same survey data, we found in \cite{andre2021KIkompetenz}, that AI usage leads to increasing requirements of employees.
-With these results, the question arises whether and when XAI should be used in companies.
-We can imagine two possibilities for XAI usage: (1) XAI that serve especially in supporting employees in their actual tasks.
-Here, XAI's goal is to provide good explanations supporting people in their work (e.g., diagnosis of malfunctioning parts).
-(2) XAI can be used for the training of employees, for example to explain the inner workings of AI (in training) to help employees work successfully with it by understanding it better, i.e., gaining AI competence.
+\textbf{Suggestion:} Future studies should investigate whether this knowledge about XAI is shallow or whether users already have in-depth knowledge about XAI.
+Do users know different XAI methods?
+Do they use them in their work?
+How can companies benefit from the usage of XAI?
+We can imagine two possibilities for beneficial XAI usage in companies: (1) XAI to support employees in their tasks.
+Here, XAI aims to provide good explanations supporting people's work (e.g., diagnosis of malfunctioning parts).
+(2) XAI can be used to train employees, for example, to explain the inner workings of AI (in training) to help employees work successfully with it by understanding it better, i.e., gaining AI competence \cite{long2020ai}.
 In addition, XAI can help reduce fears towards AI technology that employees may have.
-Overall, to identify concrete goals of XAI in companies, further studies have to investigate in more detail, which and to what extend XAI methods are used in the company.
+To identify beneficial use cases for XAI in companies, further studies have to investigate which and to what extent XAI methods are or should be used in the company.